abouchelit/linux-service-maker/README.md

 ## What does it do

-1. It first copies the executable (a jar file for the moment) into an installation directory (parametrable)
+1. It first copies the executable (a jar file for the moment) into an installation directory (customizable)
 2. Then a launcher is created according to a template (for a jar file a java command is used)
 3. Finally, a linux service wrapper is created (there is two possible ways of doing that: using a symbolic link for spring boot 1.3.0 java applications, or creating a classic daemon launcher)